 Acquisition in 2008

-Pharmacopeia, Inc., a biopharmaceutical company, engages in the discovery and development of therapeutics to address significant medical needs.
-Its internal program portfolio comprises PS433540, a dual-acting angiotensin and endothelin receptor antagonist, which is in phase II clinical development for the treatment of cardiovascular and renal diseases, including hypertension and diabetic nephropathy; and PS178990, a muscle selective SARM agonists that is in phase I clinical development.
-The company's products also include PS031291, a preclinical development product for the treatment of multiple myeloma and various inflammatory diseases, including rheumatoid arthritis; and JAK3 inhibitors for T-cell and cytokine mediated dermatologic and ocular diseases, such as psoriasis and dry eye.
-Pharmacopeia has strategic alliances with Bristol-Myers Squibb, Celgene, Cephalon, GlaxoSmithKline, Schering-Plough, and Wyeth Pharmaceuticals.
-The company was founded in 1993.
-It was formerly known as Pharmacopeia Drug Discovery, Inc. and changed its name to Pharmacopeia, Inc. in May 2007.
-Pharmacopeia is based in Cranbury, New Jersey.
-As of December 23, 2008, Pharmacopeia, Inc. operates as a subsidiary of Ligand Pharmaceuticals Inc.
+Pharmacopeia, Inc. is a biopharmaceutical company focused on the discovery and development of therapeutics for unmet medical needs.
+The company's internal program portfolio includes PS433540, a dual-acting angiotensin and endothelin receptor antagonist currently in phase II clinical development for cardiovascular and renal diseases, such as hypertension and diabetic nephropathy.
+Additionally, PS178990, a muscle selective SARM agonist, is in phase I clinical development.
+Pharmacopeia also has a preclinical product, PS031291, aimed at treating multiple myeloma and inflammatory diseases like rheumatoid arthritis, as well as JAK3 inhibitors targeting T-cell and cytokine mediated dermatologic and ocular conditions, including psoriasis and dry eye.
+The company has formed strategic alliances with several pharmaceutical firms, enhancing its research and development capabilities.
+Founded in 1993 and based in Cranbury, New Jersey, Pharmacopeia was previously known as Pharmacopeia Drug Discovery, Inc. and became a subsidiary of Ligand Pharmaceuticals Inc. in 2008.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.